microsoft/fluentui/packages/web-components/src/popover/README.md

 The design guidelines demonstrate a highly flexible and feature rich popover in the form of a styled DOM element.
 Creating elements like this which respond to changes in the screen size and the location of the anchoring element are complex and fairly labor intensive to develop.

-Presently, due to the maturity of web technologies, and because its such a well used pattern, there aren't many different approaches to implementation of a popover.
+Presently, due to the maturity of web technologies, and because its such a well used pattern, there aren't many different "off the shelf" tools for implementing a popover like this.
 One outshines all the competitors: [Floating-UI](https://floating-ui.com/docs/getting-started).

-FluentUI React uses floating-ui to achieve many of the features illustrated in the Fluent UI design guidelines.
-At first glance, it seems like a natural choice for implmentation.
+Fluent UI React uses Floating-UI to achieve many of the features illustrated in the Fluent UI design guidelines.
+It seems like a natural choice for implmentation of the web component version of the popover as well.
 It has a proven track record, uses vanilla javascript, can be easily utilized for web components, will work in any browser, and is relatively small (7kb).
 Given its popularity and robustness, why wouldn't we utilize the Floating-UI?
 In short, because there are newer options that provide longevity and performance.
+In the future tools like Floating UI will not be needed (and browser technology is almost there).

+### Popover API - A partial alternative to Floating-UI

 [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API) a Native browser popover, is the less obvious but more modern solution to building popovers.
-There is a caveat that it's not supported in Firefox yet, however a polyfill is available.
+There is a caveat that it's not supported in Firefox yet, however [a polyfill is available from the oddbird group](https://github.com/oddbird/popover-polyfill).

 The Popover API has one main advantage over Floating-UI - no javascript.
 It's the most lightweight solution possible for creating a popover.
 In addition to being lightweight there are other reasons to decouple from a third party library like floating ui: